neckberg/needles-notion/designs/marys-schoolgirl-sampler/description.md

 Stitched with DMC and Gentle Art threads on 32 count Platinum Belfast Linen.
 Note: DMC 3885 is a new color used on this design.
 If looking for a similar blue as a substitute, use DMC 824.

-Design size of Mary's sampler: 6 ž x 6 ź inches Finished size of Mary and lamb figure: 5 inches tall
+Design size of Mary's sampler: 6 1/4 x 6 3/4 inches.
+Finished size of Mary and lamb figure: 5 inches tall

-## Finishing Tips
-Here are finishing tips with photos for the [Pin Cushion](http://localhost:8888/Folder/needles-notion/designs/butterfly-meadow/pin-cushion.jpg) and [Needlebook](http://localhost:8888/Folder/needles-notion/designs/butterfly-meadow/needlebook.jpg).